-Gelfoam is a material used in fresh open wounds to stop bleeding.
-The Gelfoam is put directly on the base of the wound.
-It helps the blood to form a clot.
-Another bandage is put on top of the Gelfoam to protect it and keep it in place.
+An absorbable gelatin sponge is a material used in fresh open wounds to stop bleeding.
+It's put directly on the base of the wound and helps the blood form a clot.
+Another bandage is put on top of the dressing to protect it and keep it in place.

-The Gelfoam material that touches the wound base will dissolve or fall off with the scab.
-Any Gelfoam that’s left may be taken off during a follow-up visit.
+The material that touches the wound base will dissolve or fall off with the scab.
+Any material that’s left may be taken off during a follow-up visit.

 These guidelines will help you care for your wound at home:

 Keep the dressing dry until the next dressing change or visit with your healthcare provider.
 Bathe with your dressing out of the water, protected with a large, rubber-banded or taped plastic bag, if it's on an extremity.
 Be careful that the rubber bands are not too tight, cutting off circulation.
 If the dressing is can't be covered with a bag, you may need to only take a sponge bath around it.
 If the dressing becomes wet, it will need to be changed.

 If you were advised to change the dressing at home: